hanami/guides/content/v2.0/architecture/slices.md

 A Hanami slice:

 - has its own container
+- imports a number of standard components from the app
 - can have its own providers (e.g. `slices/api/providers/my_provider.rb`)
 - can include actions, routable from the application's router
 - can import and export components from other slices